 Want to keep your wood countertops beautiful?
 Be sure to give them the maintenance they’re due.
 Butcher block countertops require special care to prevent cracking and over-drying, and conditioning helps keep the wood’s color from fading and keeps the surface smooth.

 Howard Butcher Block Conditioner, Butcher Block and Cutting Board Oil, and Feed-N-Wax Wood Polish and Conditioner use special food-grade oils like orange oil and beeswax to penetrate deep into the wood to bring out the natural color, and they create a penetrative seal that conditions and protects the wood.
 Rub these into your butcher blocks to keep them from splitting and fading.

 Marble and granite countertops also require maintenance to seal the stone.
-Swap out your regular all-purpose spray cleaner with Laticrete Granite and Marble Countertop Cleaner and Protector.
-It’s a 2-in-1 formula that cleans away food and spills and seals your stone countertops.
-Plus, it’s safe to use every day!
+Swap out your regular all-purpose spray cleaner with Laticrete Granite and Marble Countertop Polish.
+It’s a specialized formula that adds quick brilliant shine to polished stone.

 Stone Floor Sealing

 Your stone surfaces need to be resealed every 2–3 years to keep it from staining and keep the natural color from fading, so go ahead and take care of it now.